Common independence topics has been saved

 Resources upon joining the Deloitte US Firms

-Deloitte Entity Search and Compliance (DESC) System – An internal system that, among other things, contains information regarding entities that are “restricted” for independence purposes.
+Deloitte Entity Search and Compliance (DESC) System–An internal system that, among other things, contains information regarding entities that are restricted for independence purposes.
 This information will assist you in determining whether or not acquiring or having certain financial relationships would create a potential independence issue.

-Tracking & Trading System – An internal tool to help you monitor your compliance with independence requirements related to certain personal investments and financial relationships.
+Tracking & Trading System–An internal tool to help you monitor your compliance with independence requirements related to certain personal investments and financial relationships.
 You report the names of entities with which you, your spouse or spousal equivalent, and dependents have a financial relationship.
 The system then monitors these entities against the restricted entity list and informs you if there is a potential exception or conflict.

-Broker Data Import Program (BDIP) – A feature of the Tracking & Trading System that allows the professional to receive automatic downloads of their financial holdings from their authorized brokerage accounts.
+Broker Data Import Program (BDIP)–A feature of the Tracking & Trading System that allows the professional to receive automatic downloads of their financial holdings from their authorized brokerage accounts.
 This minimizes much of the administrative nature of maintaining Tracking & Trading and ensures brokerage account transactions are recorded timely and completely.

 - Enrollment in BDIP, using only the approved, participating brokers, is mandatory for those required to maintain a Tracking & Trading System portfolio.
+This is not mandatory for brokerage/Demat accounts held in India.

-Representation on Independence, Ethics and Compliance – A personal declaration or statement regarding the facts and circumstances associated with the various financial or other relationships you, your spouse or spousal equivalent, and certain family members may have that directly impact the ability of the Deloitte US Firms to conduct business.
+Representation on Independence, Ethics and Compliance–A personal declaration or statement regarding the facts and circumstances associated with the various financial or other relationships you, your spouse or spousal equivalent, and certain family members may have that directly impact the ability of the Deloitte US Firms to conduct business.